acdh-oeaw/vicav-content/README.md

 ## Technical Tools
 ### XSLT Scripts

-The XSLT scripts in `tools/082_scripts_xsl` are used for various data conversion steps in the editorial process.
+The XSLT scripts in `tools/082_scripts_xsl` are used for data conversions in the editorial process.

 ### TEI ODDs

-For each of the above meantioned text type (corpus, linguistic features, etc) there is a dedicated ODD which defines a TEI model dedicated to the text types's specific structure.
+For each of the above meantioned text type (corpus, linguistic features, etc) there will be a dedicated ODD document which defines a TEI model tailored to the text types's specific structure.